etcd-io/etcd/CONTRIBUTING.md

 Depending on your interest and experience you should check different labels:
 * If you are just starting, check issues labeled with [good first issue].
 * When you feel more conformable in your contributions, checkout [help wanted].
-* Advanced contributors can try to help with issues labeled [important] covering most relevant work at the time.
+* Advanced contributors can try to help with issues labeled [priority/important] covering most relevant work at the time.

 If any of aforementioned labels don't have unassigned issues, please [contact] one of the [maintainers] asking to triage more issues.